dylan-lang/dylan-programming-book/source/slots.rst

 named *dir* .

 Line 3 calls the setter for the *direction* slot.
-We defined the methods for *direction-setter* in `See Getter and setter methods for a virtual slot <slots.htm#46729>`_.
+We defined the methods for *direction-setter* in `Getter and setter methods for a virtual slot <slots.htm#46729>`_.
 If the argument is a latitude, then method 3 is invoked to check the value.
 If the argument is a longitude, then method 4 is invoked to check the value.